N2025po0j4ri/rock-paper-scissors-N2025po0j4ri/README.md

 ## Self-Evaluation:
 how many points out of 20 does your team deserve on this assignment.
 Revise the assignment grading guideline and assignment rubrics for guidance.

 I deserve 19/20 points on this assignment.
 First, I forked the assignment on Github Desktop.
 Furthermore, I have edited every single js file with code.
 Then, I installed npm tests through visual studio code.
 I reran my tests each time I completed every single js file.
-Then, I ran the tests using npm test to ensure that the code passes the test.
+However, that logic messed up the tie logic, causing the score to award the cpu instead of the player.
+So, I fixed my code logic through assigning it as a tie.
+This helped me fix the code, Then, I ran the tests using npm test to ensure that the code passes the test.
 Also, all the tests passed on npm.

 ## Team Reflection:
 - Where did you encounter struggles today, and what did you do to deal with it?

 In this project, I have worked alone to make the rock paper scissors game.
 I struggled with ensuring that the player wins the game.
 To deal with it, I edited the winning logic with tie and checked parts of the code when the player wins.
+A mistake I did was use user == cpu to assign a win.
 This helped me ensure that the CPU isn't winning certain rounds in the rock paper scissors game.

 ### How long it took us to finish this?